fachu000/deep-autoencoders-cartography/README.md

 For experiments that use the Wireless Insite software, please download the data set [here](https://uiano-my.sharepoint.com/:f:/g/personal/yvest_uia_no/Etd8s_l5GgdAo5GWjsdm9iwB67pFDzMgEYkBSpoNxn_X2w?e=yKzFno) and place the **remcom_maps** folder in the **Generators** folder.

 One is now all set.
 For example, to run experiment 1003, one types `run_experiment.py 1003`.
 To just display the results of the last execution of experiment 1003 (stored in **output/autoencoder_experiments**), one types `run_experiment.py -p 1003`.
-Note that this way of only ploting executed experiments works for displayinh 1D curves, it does not work for diplaying 2D images.
+Note that this way of only plotting executed experiments applies for displayinh 1D curves, it does not work for diplaying 2D images.
 The simulation results for experiments that produce 2D images (possibly together with 1D curves) are saved in **output/autoencoder_experiments/savedResults**.

 # Citation
 If our code is helpful in your resarch or work, please cite our paper.